 The college is committed to promoting the wellness and positive self-development of its students.
 The unauthorized use and abuse of alcohol and the illegal use and abuse of drugs inhibit students from attaining the benefit of their learning experience, expose them to serious illnesses and health risks, and therefore are prohibited.
-Counseling Services and Health Services Office provide direct assistance and confidential referral services for students seeking help with a substance abuse problem.
-Copies of the policy are available from the Student Health Office, Counseling Services, The Advising Center and the Office of the Vice President of Student Affairs.
+Counseling Services provides direct assistance and confidential referral services for students seeking help with a substance abuse problem.
+Copies of the policy are available from Counseling Services, The Advising Center and the Office of the Vice President of Student Affairs.